Noctinae/IntellectualProperty/README.md

 - **SteepIndustry** - Name and derivatives
 - **PharaTech** - Name and derivatives
 - **PharaIndustry** - Name and derivatives
+-
+---

+## Update Validity

+Any addition, modification, or removal of an element within the "Protected Works" section is considered effective immediately upon the corresponding commit being recorded in this repository.

+Each commit timestamp constitutes a public and verifiable proof of the update's existence and date.

+---

 ## Contact